-The Wabano capital project has created a major architectural landmark in the Nation’s capital.
-This magnificent structure, designed by renowned architect Douglas Cardinal, is a 25,000 square foot complex that is the heart, identity and expression of Aboriginal people.
-Our expanded facilities allow us to increase our programs and services including a maternal and child wellness centre, social enterprise programming, expanded mental health services and much more.
+The Wabano Centre is a major architectural landmark in the Nation’s capital.
+The magnificent structure, designed by world-renowned Indigenous architect Douglas Cardinal, is a 25,000 square foot complex that is the heart, identity and expression of Indigenous people in the city of Ottawa.
+Located at 299 Montreal Rd, just east of the downtown core, we celebrated the grand opening of our new building on May 9, 2013.
+Our expanded facilities allowed us to increase our programs and services including a maternal and child wellness centre, social enterprise programming, expanded mental health services and much more.

 Total Project Cost: $15 million